-Location: Brandenburg Gate, Berlin, Germany
+Location: Eiffel Tower, Paris, France

-Due to the local landscape unfavourable soil conditions were presumed when determining the intensity of the earthquake (e.g. subsoil of fine grained sediments with a low degree of compactness and artificially filled in ground).
-Under these circumstances should there be an earthquake it could lead to subsidence, slides and possibly liquefaction.
-We recommend examination of the subsoil at the location.
+Due to the local landscape highly unfavourable soil conditions were presumed when determining the intensity of the earthquake (e.g. subsoil of fine grained and water saturated sediments with a low degree of compactness and artificially filled in ground).
+Under these circumstances should there be an earthquake it could lead to heavy subsidence, slides and possibly liquefaction.
+We strongly recommend examination of the subsoil at the location.